Tresjs/tres/docs/advanced/performance.md

 #### Automatic Invalidation

-When using `render-mode="on-demand"`, Tres.js will automatically invalidate the current frame by observing component props and lyfecycle hooks like `onMounted` and `onUnmounted`.
-It will also invalidate the frame when resizing the window or change any prop from the `<TresCanvas>` component like `clearColor` or `antialias`.
+When using `render-mode="on-demand"`, Tres.js will automatically invalidate the current frame by observing component props and lifecycle hooks like `onMounted` and `onUnmounted`.
+It will also invalidate the frame when resizing the window or changing any prop from the `<TresCanvas>` component like `clearColor` or `antialias`.

-This will trigger a new render:
+The code below updates TresMesh's position-x prop every second, triggering a new render.

 ```vue
 <script setup>